 We provide a 20% discount for pupils in years 11 and 13, and younger siblings.

 Contacts and travellers are two different types of account.

 For school-age passengers, the contact will generally be a parent or guardian and the traveller will be the pupil.

 If you have a traveller account, your username is your membership number.
-If you have forgotten what this is, you can find it printed on your bus pass.
-Alternatively your primary contact will be able to see this information if they log in.
+You can find this number on your bus pass.
+Your primary contact can also see this information by logging in to their account.

-You can reset your password by clicking here.
+Reset your password by clicking here.